leanspace/terraform-provider-leanspace/README.md

 - content: list of one or multiple blocks of teams

+### leanspace_activity_definitions

+- content: list of one or multiple blocks of activity definitions

 ## Examples

 You can find examples in the `/examples` folder